Skip to main content

 Cash-In is a specialized transaction flow for in-person cash deposits at retail locations.
 Instead of the two-step quote/transaction flow, the developer creates a cash-in that generates a deposit code.
 The customer takes that code to a retail location, deposits cash, and OMS automatically converts it to crypto and delivers it to the destination wallet.

 1. Create.
-POST /cash-ins with a destination wallet, location, and developer fees.
+POST /cash-ins with a customer, a cash source (location), and a crypto destination.
 OMS returns a deposit code valid for 1 hour.

 2. Deposit.
 The customer presents the code at the location and deposits any amount of cash.

 3. Convert.
-OMS receives the deposit, applies fees (OMS + developer), converts to the destination asset, and delivers crypto.
+OMS receives the deposit, converts to the destination asset, and delivers crypto.
 The cash-in status moves to completed and a transaction record is auto-created.

 The code can be refreshed via POST /cash-ins/{id}/refresh if it expires before the customer deposits.
 No source amount is specified at creation: the customer decides how much to deposit at the counter.
-The creation response includes an omsFeeSchedule so the developer can show the customer the fee structure before they visit the location.
+The creation response includes pricing estimates so the developer can show the customer the expected amounts before they visit the location.
 See the Cash-In guide for a full walkthrough.

 Deposit Addresses

 Deposit Addresses are long-lived deposit configurations for crypto sources.
 Instead of the two-step quote/transaction flow, a deposit address monitors an onchain deposit address for incoming crypto.
-When funds arrive, OMS automatically creates and executes a transaction.
+When funds arrive, OMS automatically creates and executes a transaction that pays out to a registered bank account.
 Deposit Addresses do not expire: once provisioned, OMS keeps them active for reuse across deposits.
+Create one with POST /deposit-addresses, passing the customerId, the expected inbound crypto (expectedSourceAsset, expectedSourceNetwork), and a registered bank external account as the destination.
+Manage with GET /deposit-addresses (the customerId filter is optional), GET /deposit-addresses/{depositAddressId}, and PATCH /deposit-addresses/{depositAddressId}; re-pointing the destination to a healthy external account recovers an address from inactiveActionRequired back to active.
+There is no delete operation.

 FeaturePOST /quotes + POST /transactionsDeposit Addresses